GorbulasDev/learnelectra/docs/backup.md

 2. In the very top of the screen, select the menu option, "Electra" (should be very top left)
 3. Go to Backup Wallet

-The video below is on Winodws but Linux has the same menu.
+The video below is on Windows but Linux has the same menu.

 [![wallet_backup](https://img.youtube.com/vi/Vws7WJxMuP4/0.jpg)](https://www.youtube.com/watch?v=Vws7WJxMuP4 "Electra ECA Wallet Backup")